natalie-elizabeth/loadbalancing/README.md

 ## TO-DO In the instances
 Master Instance:- After ssh-ing into this instance, navigate to the packer directory that has the  `haproxyUserSetup.sh` file and run it.
 The password is the password you set in the MYSQL_PASSWORD variable.
 Then exchange ssh keys with the slaves
+Slave Instances:- Once you've copied the masterdbdump.sql file to the slaves, navigate to the packer directory and run the `slaveReplication.sh` file.
+This should create a situation where the master and slaves can communicate simply replication completed.
+Haproxy Instance:- Go to the /etc/haproxy/haproxy.cfg and check whether the Internal IPs match the onces of the master and slaves.
+To confirm that the file has no errors, run `haproxy -c -V -f /etc/haproxy/haproxy.cfg`.
+If there are any changes to be applied, you will need to restart the service.
+Use: `service haproxy restart`.
+We use service because the Haproxy instance is running on Ubuntu 14.

+N.B.
+Running Haproxy on Ubuntu 16.04 might result in errors with the SElinux application when a reboot is done.
+You might end up with a `connection reset by peer` error that may not be solved by restarting the server.

 ### Accessing the HAproxy statistics page
 To access the stats page, you will need the HaProxy External IP and the port that the stats page has been bound to.
 In this case: `http://HaProxy_IP:8000`